pinot-contrib/pinot-docs/basics/data-import/upsert.md

 Note this field expects a list of columns, as the primary key can be composite.

 When two records of the same primary key are ingested, _the record with the greater event time \(as defined by the time column\) is used_.
+When records with the same primary key and event time, then the order is not determined.
+In most cases, the later ingested record will be used, but may not be so in the cases when the table has a column to sort by.

 ## Partition the input stream by the primary key